Unlawfully Carrying a Weapon (“UCW”) in Texas

-- Who is exempt from the UCW law?
+- Are some people exempt from Texas UCW law?

-- How does the UCW law interact with my CHL or LTC?
+- Does the UCW law affect my CHL or LTC?

-- What does the law define as a “criminal street gang“?
+- What if the police believe I'm a member of a “criminal street gang“?

 - How will Russ defend against a UCW charge?